Kindergarten Teacher Job Description

 Source: *U.S. Bureau of Labor Statistics

 Kindergarten teachers are some of the most important teachers children will ever meet during their academic careers.
 These teachers build a firm foundation for future learning.
 Students' opinions and perceptions of school are shaped by what they experience during their first years of school.
 A kindergarten teacher must serve as educator, surrogate parent and psychologist in order to mold students who are well-adjusted and eager to learn.
+Patience is one of the greatest qualities of a good kindergarten teacher, as they will be working with children of all different background and abilities.

 Kindergarten teachers teach their students basic academic skills, including letter recognition, phonics and phonemic awareness.
 In addition to these tasks, they help students learn to read and write.